alicesmail12/Snakemake-WGS/README.md

 **Step 9: Filter Variant Types**

-With the split variant files I can apply different quality control filters.
+With the split variant files I can apply different quality control filters using `VariantFiltration`.
 - `QD` is a metric representing normalised variant quality.
 In the below code variants with a QD below 2 are marked with 'QD2'.
 - `QUAL` is the variant confidence (QD is derived from QUAL).
 - `SOR` is the Strand Odds Ratio, an estimation of strand bias that takes into account the ratio of reads covering two alleles.
 - `FS` is called Fisher strand, representing the Phred scaled probability of strand bias.
 - `MQ` gives a value for mapping quality.
 - `MQRankSum` compares mapping quality scores that support the reference allele or the alternate allele.
-- `ReadPosRankSumTest` compares whether the positions of the reference and alternate alleles are different across reads.
+- `ReadPosRankSum` compares whether the positions of the reference and alternate alleles are different across reads.
 A negative value means that the alternate allele is found at the ends of each read more often than the reference allele (and vice versa).

 ```bash
 # Modules